Living on the edge: Phase transitions in convex programs with random data: Related work

 Amelunxen~\cite{am:thesis} and Amelunxen \& B{\"u}rgisser~\cite{ambu:11b,ambu:11c} have shown that conic geometry offers an elegant way to perform average-case and smoothed analysis of conic optimization problems.
 Their work requires detailed computations of conic intrinsic volumes, which can make it challenging to apply to particular cases.
 We can simplify some of their techniques using the new fact, Theorem~\ref{thm:main-conc}, that intrinsic volumes concentrate at the statistical dimension.
 Theorem~\ref{thm:cone-prog} is based on their research.

-McCoy \& Tropp~\cite{mctr:12} have used conic geometry to study the behavior of regularized linear inverse problems with random measurements and regularized demixing problems under a random model.
+McCoy \& Tropp~\cite{mctr:12} have used conic intrinsic volumes to study the behavior of regularized linear inverse problems with random measurements and regularized demixing problems under a random model.
 This approach leads to both upper and lower bounds for weak and strong phase transitions in a variety of problems.
 As with Amelunxen's work~\cite{am:thesis}, this research depends on detailed computations of conic intrinsic volumes.
 As a consequence, it was not possible to rigorously locate the phase transition, nor was there any general theory to inform us that phase transitions must exist in general.
-Combining the ideas from~\cite{mctr:12} with Theorem~\ref{thm:approx-kinem}, we are able to reach more definitive conclusions.
+By combining the ideas from~\cite{mctr:12} with Theorem~\ref{thm:approx-kinem}, the present work reaches stronger conclusions than~\cite{mctr:12}.